-Not all, however much of it is Certified Organic, some Biodynamic, then either “in conversion”, or guaranteed chemical-free.
+Not all, however most of it is Certified Organic, some Biodynamic, then either “in conversion”, or guaranteed chemical-free.

 Is all the produce local?

 Eventually we would love to be able to say YES to this!
-We buy local where possible although this cannot be guaranteed year round and in the quantities we require due to seasonal fluctuations, the weather, time taken to grow trial crops and the simple fact not all produce is grown locally.
+We buy local where possible although this cannot be guaranteed year round due to seasonal fluctuations, the weather, time taken to grow trial crops and the simple fact not all produce is grown locally.
 At times the farmers just cannot keep up with demand.
-The vast majority of produce is sourced from the Central Coast region from the Hawkesbury up to Cooranbong, with much of it from the Mangrove Mountain region, and some coming from just past Lithgow, a radius of about 160 kilometres from our base at Ourimbah.
+The vast majority of produce is sourced from the Central Coast region from the Hawkesbury up to Cooranbong, with much of it from Mangrove Mountain and Somersby, and some coming from just past Lithgow, a radius of about 160 kilometres of Ourimbah.
 That farmer delivers to Sydney where our driver collects it on one of his usual Sydney trips and brings it back for us, so no further fuel miles are travelled, it piggybacks onto trips already being made.
-We also take in produce grown by co-op members, on arrangement, and top up from a Sydney organic wholesaler to help meet our rapidly growing needs or to cover a shortage in local supply.
+We also take in produce grown by co-op members and top up from a Sydney organic wholesaler to help meet our rapidly growing needs or cover a shortage in local supply.

 Do I need to be a member to purchase the food?

-People new to the co-op may order a trial mixed produce box for $35 or purchase from the extensive range of extras before deciding if the co-op is going to be suitable, however after that initial sample they would be required to become a member of the co-operative.
+People new to the co-op may order a trial mixed produce box for $35 before deciding if the co-op is going to be suitable, however after that initial sample they would be required to become a member of the co-operative.

 Can I choose what I want in the boxes?